-ISIS claims suicide bomb attack at Yemeni military training camp
+ISIS claims bombing at Yemen military camp

 The explosion occurred at 8:15 a.m. local time (1.15 a.m.
 ET) while recruits were waiting in line to be enrolled among troops heading to battle at the Saudi-Yemeni border, the officials said.

-Aden has been used as the de facto capital of Hadi's Saudi-backed government.
+Aden has been the de-facto capital of Hadi's Saudi-backed government.
 The actual capital, Sanaa, has been under the control of Houthi rebels since last year.

-It is the latest bloody incident in the country's unrelenting civil war.
+It is the latest bloody attack in the country's civil war.

 This month alone, airstrikes carried out by the Saudi-led coalition on two schools killed 14 children.
-The coalition denied targeting Yemeni schools, instead insisting they targeted a militia training camp.
+The coalition denied targeting Yemeni schools, instead insisting it aimed for a militia training camp.

 Another, on a hospital, also took 14 lives.
-The hospital attack prompted MSF to pull their staff from six hospitals in northern Yemen.
+The hospital attack prompted Doctors Without Borders to pull its staff from six hospitals in northern Yemen.
 The coalition said it regretted the aid group's withdrawal from the country.

+The Saudi-led coalition of several predominately Sunni Muslim Arab nations began a military campaign in Yemen in March 2015 aimed at preventing Houthi rebels allied to Iran and forces loyal to Yemen's deposed President Ali Abdullah Saleh from taking power.

+Fighting began in earnest in early 2015 when the Houthis drove out Yemen's US-backed government, led by Hadi, from Sanaa.